SAYOOLA591/Active-Directory/README.md

 ---

-# Deploy baseline Audit GPO
+# Deploying Microsoft baseline Audit GPO

+By default, Windows systems only log a limited set of events, resulting in significant visibility gaps.
+For example, many environments are not following the recommendations, and default auditing may miss critical actions, such as privilege escalation, Kerberos abuse, or lateral movement.

 We will review the recommended audit policies by operating system and categorise them accordingly.
 To proceed, access our Active Directory Domain Controller (ADDC) and open the Group Policy Management console.
 Under the forest containing our domain name, navigate to the domain section.
 From there, create a new policy.
 Right-click on the new policy and select "Edit."
 Name the new policy "Audit Policy - Endpoint."